Subcompact car: 2000s to present

 Between 2006 and 2008, Honda Fit annual sales increased three-fold.

 Because of consumer demand for fuel-efficient cars during the mid- to late-2000s, sales of subcompact cars made them the fastest growing market category in the U.S. In 2006, three major subcompact models were introduced to the market, the Toyota Yaris, Honda Fit, and Nissan Versa.
 These models were released by their manufacturers to aim at a group of younger buyers who otherwise shop for used cars.
 While fuel prices at the time were increasing, the small cars were planned before fuel prices soared; for example, Honda had announced that it would release a subcompact model as early as 2004.

 By 2008, sales of subcompact cars had dramatically increased in the wake of a continuing increase of fuel prices.
 At the same time, sales of pickup trucks and large sport utility vehicles had dropped sharply.
 By April 2008, sales of Toyota’s subcompact Yaris had increased 46 percent, and Honda’s Fit had a record month with an increase of 54 percent.

 However, low fuel prices and the added room in SUVs impacted subcompact sales negatively in the late 2010s.
 During this period, industry executives and analysts said that the subcompact car market was returning to historical norms after an unusual period when manufacturers had expanded small car lineups in anticipation of rising demand fueled by rising fuel prices, which has since eased.
 In the United States, the segment experienced a 50 percent drop in sales in the first half of 2020 compared to 2019.
 In Canada, the subcompact share of the car market shrank to 1.6 percent for the year ending 2020, down from 2.4 percent in 2019.

 As a result, manufacturers stopped offering subcompact models and focused on larger cars instead, including subcompact crossover SUVs which offer higher profit margins and a higher average transaction price.
 Models that were no longer sold in the United States by the end of the decade include the Mazda 2 (discontinued after 2014), Scion xD (2016), Toyota Prius C (2017), Ford Fiesta (2019), Smart Fortwo (2019), Fiat 500 (2019), Toyota Yaris (2020), Honda Fit (2020), and Chevrolet Sonic (2020).
+In the 2020s, models continued to be discontinued, including the Mitsubishi Mirage (2024) and Nissan Versa (2025), leaving the Mini Hatch as the only subcompact car being manufactured as of the 2026 model year.